 Obviously there are many of other courses you could do but before you start spending money you might want speak to others in job/industry you are hoping to work in.
 Your new employer might actually pay for you to do these courses!
 Obviously having more qualifications will give you an advantage over other people chasing that same job.

-According to Section 72 of the Work Health and Safety Act 2011 and Section 21 of the Work Health and Safety Regulation 2011 the employer must, if requested, allow time for the HSR to attend the 5 Day Health and Safety Representative Course within 3 months of the request and be allowed to 1 Days Refresher training each year.
+According to Section 21 of the Work Health and Safety Regulation 2011 the employer must send their HSRs to an accredited 5 Day Health and Safety Representative Course within 6 months of being elected.
+HSRs also need to do to 1 Days Refresher training at least every three years.
 The employer must also pay for the course and associated other fees and pay the workers wages to attend the training.

 There is no specific mandated course / qualification that a WHS Safety Advisor / Safety Co-ordinator / Safety Officer must hold.
 Industry has generally settled on the Certificate IV Work Health and Safety as the entry point qualification.
 Some employers are additionally requesting that any prospective candidate hold a Diploma in WHS.
 Obviously you want your CV to look as good as possible when completing against other candidates and you might consider adding other relevant qualifications including Rehabilitation, First Aid, Incident Investigation, Training & Assessing and Hazard Specific Courses.

 Almost every job in construction requires a worker to operate a forklift, work from an EWP, erect some scaffolding or lift and move a load.
 With a High Risk Work Licence you give yourself a real advantage over the next applicant for that job.
 Most of these courses involve 3-5 days of training and assessment to get your ticket (licence).
 Many of the courses attract significant funding from various industry groups due to the recognised need for skilling our workforce.
 We are able to train you at our facility or we can attend your site and train with your own plant and equipment.